jasonlessenich/InviteLinkChecker/README.md

 # InviteLinkChecker

-A Discord Bot, that checks if an (custom) invite link is taken or not - written in Java using [JDA](https://github.com/DV8FromTheWorld/JDA/)
+A Discord Bot, that checks if an (custom) invite link is taken - written in Java using [JDA](https://github.com/DV8FromTheWorld/JDA/)

 # Usage